ifurusato/rp2040-i2c-slave/README.md

 ## Next Steps

-The slave side code has been converted to two classes, I2CSlave to provide the core functionality, and I2CDriver that wraps that functionality in a class providing support for NeoPixel visual feedback.
+The slave side code has been converted to two classes, I2CSlave to provide the core functionality, and I2CDriver which extends the base class by providing support for NeoPixel visual feedback.

 The next phase of this project will be to convert the `master.py` on the Pi to a Python class, so that it can be more easily extended and used as